Pratt2321/Pratt2321/README.md

 - 🔭 I’m currently working on the eBay ML Challenge.
 - 🌱 I’m currently learning AWS Lambda and Step Functions.
 - 👯 I’m looking to collaborate on Kaggle competitions.
-- 💬 Ask me about anime, credit cards, and the GenAI race.
+- 💬 Ask me about anime, credit cards, and working out.
 - ⚡ Fun fact: I am proficient in using the soroban abacus.

 💼 Languages and Frameworks